 Students considering a degree in Special Education are advised that certification in two teaching areas (regular and Special Education) will require a program that exceeds the usual 128 credit hours necessary for graduation.
 Because it may not be possible to complete the program of studies in the traditional eight semesters of undergraduate study, students may need to allow at least one extra semester and/or summer of study to complete the B.S. degree in Special Education.

-B. S. DEGREE with a MAJOR and with KENTUCKY TEACHER CERTIFICATION in SPECIAL EDUCATION in SPECIAL EDUCATION Required to Graduate: 128 credit hours
+B. S. DEGREE with a MAJOR and with KENTUCKY TEACHER CERTIFICATION in SPECIAL EDUCATION

 See General Education Requirement for Teacher Education.